-The southern portion of the County was purchased from the Iroquois Six Nations in 1768 in the first Treaty of Fort Stanwix by Thomas and Richard Penn, sons of William Penn.
-The line of this purchase, extending across the center of Indiana County, is known as the Purchase Line and is commemorated today by a monument in the town of Cherry Tree, marking the corner of the Purchase.
-In 1784, the Penns signed the second Treaty of Fort Stanwix with the Indians and purchased the northern section of the county.
-The two parts of Indiana County, north and south of the Purchase Line, were joined when the County was created by the Pennsylvania Legislature in 1803.
+Two significant treaties in the late eighteenth century shaped the territory into an attractive option for pioneers looking to start a new life away from the crowded eastern portion of the state.
+The southern part of the County was purchased from the Iroquois Six Nations in 1768 in the first Treaty of Fort Stanwix by Thomas and Richard Penn, sons of William Penn.
+The line of this purchase, extending across the center of Indiana County, is known as the Purchase Line, and is commemorated today by a monument in the town of Cherry Tree, marking the corner of the Purchase.
+In 1784, the Penns signed the second Treaty of Fort Stanwix with the Native Americans and purchased the territory north of the Purchase Line, paving the way for the creation of Indiana County.

 Early Transportation Routes

-Many historic structures from the late 1800's still remain, including Ebenezer Church, Bethel Church, the Silas M. Clark House, historic downtown Indiana, and the Smicksburg Amish Settlement.
+Economic success and development during the mid to late 1800’s spurred growth across the county.
+Ornate churches, businesses, and private residences were a byproduct of this prosperity, with a handful of those buildings still visible today.
+Some of these include Ebenezer Church, Bethel Church, the Silas M. Clark House, the Mitchell House, Historic Downtown Indiana, and the Smicksburg Amish Settlement, and two National Guard Armories.
 Browse a map of history sites in Indiana County to learn more.

-In the early 1800s, the County's first major industry was manufacturing salt by evaporating salt water pumped from wells.
-The salt boom in the southwestern part of the County accounted for the name of the town of Saltsburg.
+In the early 1800s, the County’s first major industry was manufacturing salt by evaporating the mineral from water pumped from wells.
+It took about 80 gallons of brine to produce one bushel of salt.
+Prior to its discovery, all salt had to be imported to Indiana County from locations in New England and Kentucky.
+The local production made the resource readily available and affordable to residents.
+The salt boom in the southwestern part of the County died out by the end of the century, but left behind an economic legacy and accounted for the name of the town of Saltsburg.

 A disastrous St. Patrick’s Day flood in 1936 devastated the region, including parts of Pittsburgh.
 In 1946, the Army Corps of Engineers began constructing the Conemaugh Dam on the Conemaugh River near Blairsville.
 Several towns were demolished and moved, and two railroad tunnels and the old Pennsylvania Canal tunnel were sealed to make way for the giant project.
 The work took seven years to complete and is the largest flood control dam in the Allegheny River system.